UAE: Camping in the desert? What to do if you see snakes, scorpions

 What should you do if you encounter these creatures, especially snakes?
 Here’s a quick guide to stay safe:

-Back away slowly: If you spot a snake, back away slowly and give it space to escape.
+Back away slowly: If you spot a snake, it is important to remain calm.
+Back away slowly and give it space to escape.
 Do not attempt to touch or catch it.

 Keep a safe distance: If you can, observe the snake from a safe distance to identify whether it’s venomous or non-venomous.
 The best course of action is to allow the snake to move away on its own.
 If the snake is in danger or poses a risk to the public, you should call the municipality to relocate it to a safer area.